How to connect the Dropbox Dash MCP server

 This article describes a feature available to all Dropbox Dash users.

-The Dropbox Dash MCP local server enables seamless integration of Dash search directly within your favorite apps, so you can stay focused without switching tabs or interrupting your workflow.
+The Dropbox Dash remote MCP server makes it easy to connect Dropbox Dash directly within your favorite apps, so you can stay focused without switching tabs or interrupting your workflow.

 Built on the open-source Model Context Protocol (MCP) standard, it provides a simple way to connect Dash with the tools you use every day.
 The Dash MCP server is ideal for: